spookyreaper/Connections-Game-/README.md

 ## Description

 Connections Game is an online game that guides you to find groups of four words that are related to one another.
-Your task is to score as many points as possible by identifying all the connections before your successful guesses accumulate to more than four mistakes.
+Your task is to match words by identifying all the connections before you run out of tries.
 After each guess, a relatively color-coded banner creates and replaces the rows after each match; displaying difficulty in the banner allows players to know what difficulty they achieved.

 ## Technologies Used